franzihe/galaxy-training-material/topics/climate/tutorials/cmip6/tutorial.md

 CMIP6 is the Coupled Model Intercomparison Project in its 6th phase.
 [CMIP6](https://esgf-node.llnl.gov/projects/cmip6/) coordinates independent model intercomparisons and their experiments.
 Further, they organize and distribute outputs from these standardized experiments.
 The results by CMIP6 have been widely used to understand the climate and project future climate scenarios, such as in the [IPCC Assessment Reports](https://www.ipcc.ch/).

 # Outcome
-* We will learn how to retrieve CMIP6 data through the Pangeo CMIP6
+* We will learn how to retrieve CMIP6 data through the [Pangeo CMIP6](https://pangeo-data.github.io/pangeo-cmip6-cloud/)
 * How to make a simple plot of a variable
-* Regridd the CMIP6 variables to the exact horizontal resolution
+* Regridd the CMIP6 variables to the exact horizontal resolution with [`xesmf`](https://xesmf.readthedocs.io/en/latest/)
 * Calculate an ensemble mean of all used models
 * Calculate and plot the seasonal mean